History of Brazil: Sixth Republic (1985–present)

 Lula, however, has given a substantial increase in the minimum wage (raising from R$200 to R$350 in four years).
 Lula also spearheaded legislation to drastically cut retirement benefits for public servants.
 His primary significant social initiative, on the other hand, was the Fome Zero (Zero Hunger) program, designed to give each Brazilian three meals a day.

 In 2005 Lula's government suffered a serious blow with several accusations of corruption and misuse of authority against his cabinet, forcing some of its members to resign.
 Most political analysts at the time were certain that Lula's political career was doomed, but he managed to hold onto power, partly by highlighting the achievements of his term (e.g., reduction in poverty, unemployment and dependence on external resources, such as oil), and to distance himself from the scandal.
 Lula was re-elected President in the general elections of October 2006.

 The income of the poorest increased by 14% in 2004, with Bolsa Familia accounting for an estimated two-thirds of this growth.
-In 2004, Lula launched the "popular pharmacies" programme, designed to make medicines considered essential accessible to the most disadvantaged.
+In 2004, Lula launched the "popular pharmacies" programme, designed to make medicines considered essential and accessible to the most disadvantaged.
 During Lula's first term in office, child malnutrition declined by 46 per cent.
 In May 2010, the UN World Food Programme (WFP) awarded Lula da Silva the title of "world champion in the fight against hunger".

 Having served two terms as president, Lula was forbidden by the Brazilian Constitution from standing again.
 In the 2010 presidential election, the PT candidate was Dilma Rousseff.
-Rousseff won and assumed office on January 1, 2011 as the country's first female president.
+Rousseff won and assumed office on January 1, 2011, as the country's first female president.

 Nationwide protests broke out in 2013 and 2014 primarily over public transport fares and government expenditures on the 2014 FIFA World Cup.
-Rousseff faced a conservative challenger for her re-election bid in the October 26, 2014, runoff, but managed to secure a re-election with just over 51% of votes.
+Rousseff faced a conservative challenger for her re-election bid in the October 26, 2014, runoff, but managed to secure re-election with just over 51% of votes.
 Protests resumed in 2015 and 2016 in response to a corruption scandal and a recession that began in 2014, resulting in the impeachment of President Rousseff for mismanagement and disregard of the national budget in August 2016.
 In 2016, Rio de Janeiro was the host of the 2016 Summer Olympics and the 2016 Summer Paralympics, making the city the first South American and Portuguese-speaking city to ever host the events, and the third time the Olympics were held in a Southern Hemisphere city.